 NLF: Boards must be aware that parents might increase their work hours due to COVID-19 (for example, as a result of coworkers’ inability to work or because of increased demand for services in the parents’ occupation).
 These increased work hours might result in a temporary fluctuation of, and increase in, earnings.

 Section 809.44(a) requires Boards to consider irregular fluctuations in earnings and to ensure that temporary fluctuations in income do not affect eligibility.
-Instructions on how to consider income fluctuations are found in section D-107.a of the Child Care Services Guide.
+Instructions on how to consider income fluctuations are found in section D-107.c of the Child Care Services Guide.

 NLF: Boards must also be aware that parents might face reductions in work hours tied to COVID-19.
 Section D-202.a of the Child Care Services Guide includes guidance on how to account for fluctuations in participation hours for situations that are outside of parents’ control.

+Recoupments

+NLF: Boards must be aware that TWC has reinstated the requirement to recoup funds from parents for improper child care payments, beginning December 1, 2020.

+If such recoupment is required because of nonpayment of the parent share of cost, the Board must be able to illustrate that it has worked with parents to determine why payments were not made and to temporarily reduce the parent share of cost, if necessary.

+Child Care Income Report and Unemployment Insurance Early Warning Report

+NLF: Boards must reinstate procedures to begin using the Child Care Income Report for the quarter that begins January 1, 2021, to identify eligibility or program violations.

+NLF: Boards must reinstate procedures to begin using the Unemployment Insurance (UI) Early Warning Report, starting with the December 2, 2020, report, to identify eligibility or program violations.

+LF: Boards are encouraged to leverage the UI Early Warning Report to help employers identify potential workers.

 ATTACHMENTS: